 Both enjoyed the Lamaze classes and exercises every week with other moms and papas.

-After 36th Outing every day…only to places of beauty.
-No people except those at home and B!rthvillage because she had to retain her positive energy all the time.
-They visited B!rthvillage almost every three days for appointments, exercise, or classes.
+After 36th week, Outing every day…only to places of beauty.
+No people, except those at home and Birthvillage because she had to retain her positive energy all the time.
+They visited Birthvillage almost every three days for appointments, exercise, or classes.
 Though everyone around was talking about the expected date, they were not at all concerned about it.
 They let me and God decide the D day.

 Everything set to welcome me.
-They all expected me soon.
+They all expected me sooner.
 But I changed my plan.
-Thought of making them a little wait.
+Thought of making them wait for a while.
 Also, it was difficult bidding goodbye to that wonderful world – the womb.

 Priyanka aunty, the good hostess shared their breakfast with us.
 Donna aunty insisted amma walk around.
 Amma in Achan’s good company started walking up and down.
 She was exactly on her